Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 🥁 And the Winner for the best Audio Version is…

 I don’t know about you, but my favorite audio was from Blinkist.
 It just sounds the most natural and I liked the narrator style.
 Shortform’s audio was also pretty good.
-But in the case of Headway, I didn’t like the audio.
+But in the case of Headway, I didn’t like the audio (I’ll say though that I tested other Headway summaries and it sounded much better).

 Research Day #5: Price